 In June of 2018, Oklahoma voted to approve State Question 788 and legalize medical cannabis across the state of Oklahoma.
 Patients with a state-issued medical marijuana license are now legally able to possess, purchase, cultivate and consume marijuana products.

 The state moved to make additions to the cannabis law in March of 2019 when Governor Kevin Stitt signed House Bill 2612 into law.
-HB 2612 brought changes to SQ 788 in areas like testing, packaging, labeling, physician requirements, business requirements, and employee protections for medical patients.
-Despite initial success, Oklahoma’s medical cannabis industry is evolving rapidly.
+HB 2612 brought changes to State Question 788 in areas like testing, packaging, labeling, physician requirements, business requirements, and employee protections for medical patients.
+Oklahoma’s medical cannabis industry is evolving rapidly.
 Check back for updates to Oklahoma’s medical cannabis laws.

 Medical cannabis patients who are legally registered with the state and in possession of a state-issued license are allowed to have: